Published by Naked Armor

 Cartridge razor blades, because of their disposable nature, tend to dull easily.
 Why do you think that razor companies always recommend changing your cartridges every three weeks?

 Safety razors, however, are made from medical grade stainless or carbon steel.
 This makes the blade very sharp.
-It doesn’t easily become dull from repeating shaving.
+It doesn’t easily become dull from repeated shaving.

 But how can you know if switching to safety razors might actually save you money?
 Keep reading to find out the answer and even get some useful tips on how to make these units last for a longer time.